JamesBremner/chess/README.md

 On the right, the occupied squares are shown, with the piece on the square and a measure of strength equal to the product of the value of the piece and the number of moves available to it.

+The user can move a piece on the boar.
+Click on the piece and, holding down the left mouse button, drag it to a new square and release the button.
+If the move is legal, the board will be updated with the new position,